 Once done we add the sauce ingredients to the pan.
 Pour in the passata, diced tomatoes, tomato paste, Worcestershire sauce, Italian herbs and sprinkle the beef bouillon cubes over the top.
 Stir to combine then reduce the heat to low and allow the bolognese to simmer for 15 minutes, stirring occasionally.

-You can also use this time to cook the pasta on a seperate element on the stove.
+You can also use this time to cook the pasta on a separate element on the stove.
 Simply read and follow the packet instructions using a medium sauce pan of boiling salted water.
+Reduce by 1 minute for al dente (slightly chewy pasta).

 Moments before it is done, use a heat proof jug to scoop out 1 to 2 cups of pasta water.
 Then drain the penne using a colander over the sink.